Natural Alternatives for Alopecia in Cats and Dogs

 Topical CBD Salves for Dogs

 Another natural way to directly help the affected areas, especially when they are scaly, black, or inflamed, is with topical CBD salves.
 Our REMEDY: CBD Salve for Dogs combines full spectrum hemp CBD with a variety of other natural ingredients to not only heal the tissue that is inflamed, but to help promote the growth of new, healthy skin.
 Natural CBD salves are also safe for dogs to lick, so you can avoid putting them in a clumsy cone.
 For cats, we recommend our SOOTHE: CBD Salve for Pets, formulated with our Full Spectrum hemp CBD as well as natural ingredients including honey and ginger.
-Our topical CBD salves for dogs, cats and horses are also formulated with coconut oil, which provides numerous benefits for a dog’s skin and coat.
+Our topical CBD salves for dogs, cats, and horses are also formulated with coconut oil, which provides numerous benefits for a pet’s skin and coat.
 It can aid with skin problems such as eczema, contact dermatitis, and itchy skin, as well as improving overall skin health.